Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 “...Balls.”

 “Indeed.
 We did not offer you immortality lightly.
-There will come a point when this pressure lessens, but it must be you---and only you---who controls it.
+There will come a point when this pressure lessens, but it must be you - and only you - who controls it.
 This was not our design, or our goal.
 It is, however, a natural consequence of what has been done to your kind.
 That you perceive the problem so readily is laudable.
 It took us many generations to discover it.”

 Daar looked out the window long and hard.
 There was a permanent rumble deep in his chest now, not remotely a happy noise.
 Shanl elected to let him think.